VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 will outweigh any benefits.
 Task-based UIs are particularly useful in complex domains.

-# Taking Advantage of Windows Azure
+# Taking advantage of Windows Azure

 In the chapter "[Introducing the Command Query Responsibility Segregation Pattern][r_chapter2]," we suggested that the motivations for